 As part of this course we will examine ethnographic publications presenting the results of anthropological research.
 I will make many of these available on the course site.
-As part of the class each one of you will select and read an one of these ethnographic books.
+As part of the class each one of you will select and read one of these ethnographic books.
 Students will select their source text by the second week of class.
 Students will be responsible for writing a 4-5 page report on their chosen ethnography.
 The prompt with the assignment details can be found on the course site.
-The report will be due by Midnight on Jan.
-17th.
-Office Hours & Communication with Me:

-You are welcome to e-mail me at any time for any reason.
+The report will be due by Midnight on July 1st.
+Communication with Me: You are welcome to e-mail me at any time for any reason.
 I like to think that I am a fairly quick responder but sometimes throughout the term it may take up to 24hrs, particularly over the weekends.
-I am generally available for zoom from Monday-Thursday from 11am-2pm, just email me and I will set up a chat with you!
+I am generally available for zoom from Monday-Thursday from 11am- 2pm, just email me and I will set up a chat with you!
 I can also schedule availability outside of those times by appointment as well.
 I encourage students to email me whenever they need help or with any concerns they have or for me to hop in to zoom if they want to talk.
-I will also hold open weekly Check-in sessions, where students can pop in to review the material, get help with assessments, or say just say hello.
-The first of these will be Monday, December 27th from 12-2pm.
-The will be listed on Canvas.
-Office Hours Zoom Link: https://zoom.us/j/92265605864 Writing Resources and Help:
+Writing Resources and Help: